Anonymous

 2

-Dear Team, We had an employee whose joining date is (for the 1st company) 01 July 1999 & he got transferred to our sister concern company in 01 may 2013 ( 2nd company) but we did not give them any transfer letter now & he has finally left on 30 Jan 2021.
-But he did not claim his gratuity for the first company in these years.
-Now could you please suggest do we need to calculate gratuity from 1999 to 2021 or we can leave that previous company gratuity?
+We had an employee whose joining date for the 1st company was 01 July 1999, and he got transferred to our sister concern company on 01 May 2013 (2nd company).
+However, we did not provide him with a transfer letter, and he has finally left on 30 Jan 2021.
+He did not claim his gratuity from the first company during these years.
+Now, could you please suggest whether we need to calculate the gratuity from 1999 to 2021, or if we can disregard the gratuity from the previous company?

 From India, New Delhi